Singularity23x0/kueue/keps/10189-multikueue-global-status-condition/README.md

 ## Summary

-The Workload status in queue in the MultiKueue Manager Cluster must reflect the true state of the workload derived from the remote cluster, including a human-readable message explaining the state (e.g., "Waiting for quota in cluster X").
+The Workload status in the MultiKueue Manager Cluster must reflect the true state of the workload derived from the Worker Clusters, including a human-readable message explaining the state (e.g., "Waiting for quota in cluster X").

 This KEP focuses on a mechanism to provide such high-level summary in the form of a new Workload Status Condition - the **MultiKueueWorkload** condition.